tweiss47/dsalg/ds-project/blockchain/solution.md

 Otherwise the user of the BlockChain class calls `record()` to create a new data record.
 Adding records is a constant time operation on the size of the chain, but will depend on the amount of data stored in the `Block`.

 Checking the validity of the chain requires traversing the chain: O(n) where n is the number of blocks and recomputing hashes for each block.

+Space overhead for the list is minimal, consisting of a reference field for each block and a head pointer within the chain itself.